7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 Routable address over the internet: 215.11.0.0 to 215.11.255.255

 - Important:
+	- Address range overlaps restricts various connectivity potentials - see  [[IPv4-Subnet-Masks-Dictionary]]:
+		- 10.11.0.0/17 overlaps with 10.11.0.0/25
+		- 192.168.16.0/22 does not overlap with 10.11.0.0/17
 	- Cross region connection use a gateway, NIC in Region A != connect to Region B
+	- 5 Addresses are taken by Azure per (256 addresses of IPv4)
+	- Add either to New Subnet or new Address space - understand the differences

 View a Network Typology by Subscription, Resource Group and VNet `Search -> Network Watcher -> Topology`